Back to Reference

 Quantum AI: A Comprehensive Guide to the Future of Computing & Intelligence

 Quantum AI is an emerging field with the potential to revolutionize artificial intelligence as we know it.
-By combining the computational power of quantum computing with AI, researchers and tech companies are working toward solving complex problems at speeds unimaginable with classical computers.
+By combining the computational power of quantum computing with AI, researchers and tech companies are working toward solving complex problems at speeds unimaginable with classical computers; for instance, researchers have shown they can accurately model excited states in quantum systems, which could help predict the behavior of solar cells and lasers.
 But what exactly is Quantum AI, and how will it impact industries, security, and the future of technology?
-Let’s break it down.
+Let's break it down.

 What is Quantum AI?
 Understanding the revolutionary technology